 The meaning of prescription paper

+How to read eye prescription?
 The numbers and information on your prescription paper are indivisible to the strength of your vision.
 It shows the information for farsightedness, nearsightedness, and whether you have astigmatism.

-Fully understand of prescription paper
+Fully understand how to read eye prescription

 OD or RE: right eye